mreid1130/scuff/README.md

 [![NPM version](http://img.shields.io/npm/v/scuff.svg)](https://www.npmjs.org/package/scuff)

-A lightweight wrapper for phantom and request.
+One stop shop for web scraping with node.
+A lightweight wrapper for phantom, request, and cheerio.

 ## Functions
 ### static(url, callback, options)

-Uses request to get HTML body of static webpages.
+Uses request to get an HTML body of static webpage.
+Returns a function, `$`, that has jQuery like functionality in node.

 __Arguments__